 Grade level: 11-12 Environmental Science is an interdisciplinary course that integrates biology, earth science, Course #: 3010 chemistry, and other disciplines.
 Students completing Environmental Science, acquire the Length: Full year essential tools for understanding the complexities of national and global environmental Credit(s): Two systems.
-Students enrolled in this course conduct in-depth scientific studies of environmental Diploma: Counts as an Elective systems, flow of matter and energy, natural disasters, environmental policies, biodiversity, for all diplomas population, pollution, and natural and anthropogenic resource cycles.
+Students enrolled in this course conduct in-depth scientific studies of Diploma: Counts as an Elective environmental systems, flow of matter and energy, natural disasters, environmental for all diplomas policies, biodiversity, population, pollution, and natural and anthropogenic resource cycles.
 Cross-cutting concepts are an integral part of this course.
-Students formulate, design, and carry out laboratory and Prerequisite: ICP or Chemistry field investigations as an essential course component using the Science and Engineering I, and Biology I Practices.
+Students formulate, design, and Prerequisite: ICP or Chemistry carry out laboratory and field investigations as an essential course component using the I, and Biology I Science and Engineering Practices.